 Living in a big city, with concrete on all sides?
 Cultivate a bit of green on your windowsill with our guide to 3D printed hydroponics.

-There is no denying that 3D printing can make our lives easier.
-Below are inventions which can help you out on a daily basis either in a big or small way.
+There is no denying that 3D printing is making our lives easier, below are some of the best inventions which can help you out on a daily basis either in a big or small way.

 DIY Bioprinting is a great, cost-effective way for smaller labs get started in Biotech.
 Here’s an overview of what’s happening in the open source 3D bioprinting scene.

 A 3D printed material developed at Cardiff University to minimize the risk of brain injury has won $250,000 in funding in a competition backed by the NFL.

 Is bioprinting more than a buzzword for tech enthusiasts and investors?
 Abd what’s the status on 3D printing organs?
 Here’s an overview on one of the most 'human' 3D printing use cases.